Mengyu1013/Logistics-Performance-Enhancement/README.md

-# Unlocking Customer Behavior Analysis: Hypothesis Testing and Predictive Modeling
+# Logistics Performance Enhancement: Hypothesis Testing and Predictive Modeling
 This project investigates key factors influencing customer behavior and feedback in a retail environment.
 Using a combination of hypothesis testing, statistical analysis, and machine learning models, we analyzed the impact of demographics, purchasing behavior, and shipping methods on customer satisfaction.
 The project includes:

 Key Objectives: